oscdoctest/Qi-Docs/docs/QiView_information.rst

 QiView information
 ******************

-Views provide a way to map Stream data, on a request, from one Type to another.
-A View can be applied to any read or GET.
-The QiView specifies mapping using a source and target type.
+A QiView provides a way to map Stream data requests from one data type to another.
+You can apply a View to any read or GET operation.
+QiView is used to specify the mapping between source and target types.

 Qi attempts to determine how to map Properties from the source to the destination.
-When the mapping is straightforward, such as when the properties are in the same position and of the same type, or when the properties are of the same name, Qi will map the properties automatically.
+When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, Qi will map the properties automatically.

 When Qi is unable to determine how to map a source property, the property is removed.
-When Qi encounters a property on the target that it cannot map to, it will add the property and leave it at the default value.
+If Qi encounters a target property that it cannot map to, the property is added and configured with a default value.

 To map a property that is beyond the ability of Qi to map on its own, you should define a QiViewProperty and add it to the QiVeiw’s Properties collection.

 QiView
 ------